Mixed Anomalies: Chiral Vortical Effect and the Sommerfeld Expansion: Currents from anomalies

 \subsection{magneto-thermal current}

-To derive (\ref{EQ:magneto-thermal-current}) from the anomaly we will take for granted the $4\to 2$ dimensional reduction provided by the magnetic field, and consider the current as that of our array of 1+1 dimensional right-going fermions.
+To derive the thermal part of (\ref{EQ:magneto-thermal-current}) from the anomaly we will take for granted the $4\to 2$ dimensional reduction provided by the magnetic field, and consider the current as that of our array of 1+1 dimensional right-going fermions.
 We imagine a {\it gedanken\/} experiment in which we heat each right-going Fermi field to temperature $T$ by terminating its space-time on the left by a 1+1 dimensional black hole whose Hawking temperature is $T$.
-We recognize that the $T^2$ contribution to (\ref{EQ:magneto-thermal-current}) is the Fermi field's contribution to the outgoing Hawking radiation.
-To see how this works we review how \cite{wilczek1,wilczek2,banerjee} Hawking radiation arises from 1+1 dimensional version of the energy-momentum anomaly \be \nabla_\mu T^{\mu\nu}= -\frac{c}{96\pi } \frac{\epsilon^{\nu\sigma}}{\sqrt{|g|}}\partial_\sigma R, \ee to which (\ref{EQ:anom-em}) reduces in a uniform ${\bf B}$ field.
+The $T^2$ contribution to (\ref{EQ:magneto-thermal-current}) is then the Fermi field's contribution to the outgoing Hawking radiation.
+To relate this interpretation to the anomaly we review how \cite{wilczek1,wilczek2,banerjee} Hawking radiation arises from 1+1 dimensional version of the energy-momentum anomaly \be \nabla_\mu T^{\mu\nu}= -\frac{c}{96\pi } \frac{\epsilon^{\nu\sigma}}{\sqrt{|g|}}\partial_\sigma R, \ee to which (\ref{EQ:anom-em}) reduces in a uniform ${\bf B}$ field.
 Here $\epsilon^{01}=1$, $R=R{^{\alpha\beta}}_{\alpha\beta}=2{R^{01}}_{01}=2{R^{tr}}_{tr}$ is the Ricci scalar, and $c=c_R-c_L$ is the difference between the conformal central charges of the right-going and left going massless fields.
 As our magnetic field leaves us with only right-going fields, we have $c=1$.